 - What it means for customers: Working with companies that actively engage in overcoming bias leads to more equitable experiences, and builds trust.

 - What it means for teams: It’s important to check for and address bias to ensure that all customers are treated fairly and accurately.
-Understanding machine learning bias and knowing your organization’s controls for it helps your team have confidence in your processes.
+Understanding machine learning bias and knowing your organisation’s controls for it helps your team have confidence in your processes.

 - What it means for customers: The model can help customers get much more accurate product recommendations.